KablammoMan/CommanderV3/README.md

 # Imports
 Client:
 - deta
-- socket
+- keyboard
 - mouse
+- os
+- random
 - screeninfo
-- random
+- shutil
-- keyboard
+- socket
 - subprocess
+- sys
 - threading
 - webbrowser
-- sys

 Master:
 - deta
+- os
+- time

 # How to Use
 1. Replace `config.api_key` on line 48 of `client.py` and line 6 of `admin.py` with your Deta Project key